aabarmin/aws-java-example/README.md

 demonstrate what ways are available to deploy the Java app into AWS.

 There the following projects available:
-* `app-service-discovery` - Spring Boot app with Eureka - service-discovery server.
+* `services\discovery-server` - Spring Boot app with Eureka - service-discovery server.
 * `app-challenges-provider` - the main app which goes to other providers and requests the challenges for the given discipline.
 * `providers\provider-base` - Spring Boot starter which kicks-off all the necessary classes to